seantywork/seantywork/docs/notes/2304a/index.md

-# 2304a: "fetch more projects", how to get web socket connection from another thread, the tough job they have at the fed

 ## "fetch more projects"

 I'm working at a company where it's crucial to keep the flow of R&D projects running to pay out checks and bills.